Auntie Joan (Crawford) Explains It All for You!

 “I never got over the idea that being on time was important.”
 Oh yeah, baby!
 “I am always on the set early,” she says.
 “When they ask me why I say, ‘I’m afraid you’ll start without me!
 Or replace me!'”
 She’s quick to say she’s joking, but I’ll bet she never entirely got over that feeling.

 “Conquering fears, whatever they may be, opens life up.”
 Joan, for instance, was terrified of public speaking, flying, and horses, but made peace with them by learning more about them and facing down her anxieties.
 Granted, not all of us could vanquish our fear of horses by buying a fleet of polo ponies, but you get the idea.

 “Before I go to bed at night, I make a little schedule for the next day.”
+Little schedule?
 She says her secretaries had to keep retyping her three-month calendar as she packed more and more into it.
 (Remember “retyping”?)
-Her New York assistant, Betty Barker, joined her staff in 1938, after working for Howard Hughes, and had plenty of options if she wanted to bolt.
+And yet her New York assistant, Betty Barker—who joined her staff in 1938, after working for Howard Hughes—had plenty of options to bolt if she wanted to, and never did.
 So much for Joan being impossible to work with.